Table of Content

 Provide proof of residency in North Carolina | ✔️ | ✔️ |

-*As stated earlier, any applicants between the ages of 16 to 17 are required to at least have a full provisional license if they do not yet have a proper driver’s license.
+*As stated earlier, any applicants between the ages of 16 to 17 are required to at least have a full provisional license if they do not yet have a standard driver’s license.

 *It is only mandatory for applicants between the ages of 16 to 17 to complete a motorcycle safety course.
 They can either choose to do a Motorcycle Safety Foundation Course or a North Carolina Motorcycle Safety Education Program Course.
 They are not required to do both.

-*Any applicants that produce proof of completing an approved motorcycle safety course recognized in North Carolina have the option of waiving the road skills portion of the North Carolina motorcycle license test.
+*Any applicants that produce proof of completing an approved motorcycle safety course recognized in North Carolina have the option of waiving the road skills test.

 4.3 North Carolina Motorcycle License Test